 Find a summary of the event in this article published on Euractive.

 Data from the pan-European study, commissioned by UEG on the burden of digestive diseases and associated research gaps, highlights worrying increases in the prevalence of several digestive diseases since 2000.
-UEG conducted a similar study in 2014 which highlighted similar burdens and, with limited improvements since, the results and outcomes of this new UEG study will assist in accelerating progress in reducing the burden of digestive disorders.
-It will also help to identify priority areas where research and investment are required across the whole of Europe as well as individual nations.
+This new UEG study will assist in accelerating progress in reducing the burden of digestive disorders and help to identify priority areas for research and investment across Europe.

 Our core positions